natcap/invest.users-guide/source/habitat_risk_assessment.rst

   + This shapefile contains all the overlap analysis and risk scoring calculations with each row in the table corresponding to a particular gridded seascape cell.
 Outputs are generated from the statistics in this polygon feature class.

++ intermediate\\GS_HQ_intersect.shp

+  + This shapefile contains the risk scoring classifications (low, medium and high) for each habitat.
+Risk hotspot maps are generated from the statistics in this polygon feature class.

 References
 ==========